WatchOperation

 Functions can access this resource without explicitly requesting it.

-For example, when a ConfigMap with label validate: "true"
+For example, when a ConfigMap with label validate: "true" changes, the

 WatchOperation creates an Operation like this: